mbod/comm2100_S24/syllabus.md

 #### Professor: Matt O'Donnell (he/him/his)
 * Email: mbod@asc.upenn.edu
 * Office Hours: via Zoom (see link in Canvas)
+  * Usually:
+    * Thursday 3-4pm
+    * Friday 2-4pm
+  * But this may vary and I will always try and be available for appointments outside these times if you email with sufficient notice.

 #### TA: Alex Tolkin (he/him/his)
 * Email: alex.tolkin@asc.upenn.edu